uptimejp/pgaudit/README.md

 The latest pgaudit code is available at https://github.com/2ndQuadrant/pgaudit

-This module will work with Postgres 9.3 and 9.4 (not yet released at the time of writing), but it needs updated event trigger code in order to log a complete, unambiguous representation of DDL commands.
+This module will work with Postgres 9.3 and 9.4, but it needs updated event trigger code in order to log a complete, unambiguous representation of DDL commands.

 We hope that the necessary event trigger code will be available in 9.5, but until then you will have to build your own Postgres to see pgaudit at its best.
-The necessary code is available in the deparse branch of git://git.postgresql.org/git/2ndquadrant_bdr.git
+The necessary code is available in the dev/deparse branch of git://git.postgresql.org/git/2ndquadrant_bdr.git

 First, build and install Postgres as usual from the deparse branch.
 Copy